le-nn/memento/docs/React/Simple.md

 ### Hooks​

-@memento/react provides a pair of custom React hooks that allow your React components to interact with the store. class api is not supported.
+memento.react provides a pair of custom React hooks that allow your React components to interact with the store. class api is not supported.

 ```useObserver``` reads a value from the store state and subscribes to updates,